PatrickFreyy/PlanIt/docs/srs.md

 Controller parses data to persistence interface where the user could make their input.

 ### 3.10 Legal, Copyright, and Other Notices
-The logo is licensed to the PanIt Team and is only allowed to use for the application.
+The logo is licensed to the PlanIt Team and is only allowed to use for the application.
 We do not take responsibility for any incorrect data or errors in the application.

 ## 4. Supporting Information
 For more information you can contact us through our [blog](https://planit2021se.wordpress.com/).